Did someone give you a check and you're not sure what to do with it? Fret no more... it's easy, really!

 As an example, a check is made payable to John Smith as a gift.
 Here are his options once he's received this check:

-If John Smith wants to deposit the check into his own bank account, he can sign his name on the top line under "Endorse Here," on the back of the check.
-Then under that write "For Deposit Only" along with his numerical account number on the second and third lines.
+If John Smith wants to deposit the check into his own bank account, he can write "For Deposit Only" under "Endorse Here," on the back of the check.
+Then under that write his signature along with his numerical account number on the second and third lines.
 This will prompt a teller at his bank or mobile banking software to deposit the funds to that specific account.

-If John Smith wants to sign the check over to someone else, under the "Endorse Here" section, he will sign his name and write "Pay to the Order of" and the other person's name.
-You will then give that check to the person named on the back of the check for them to cash or deposit it.
+If John Smith wants to sign the check over to someone else, under the "Endorse Here" section, he will write "Pay to the Order of" and the other person's name.
+Then underneath that, sign his name.
+He will then give that check to the person named on the back of the check for them to cash or deposit it.

 If John Smith wants to cash the check, he can take it to his local bank where he should sign his name under the "Endorse Here" section and then provide the bank teller a photo id to receive payment in cash.
 If John Smith doesn't have a bank, he can go to store fronts that offer check-cashing services, such as K-Mart and Ralph's.
 The only catch is that those stores typically charge a processing fee.